Get Involved and Change the World

 - Prepare you for your chosen graduate or pre-professional program

-But most important, it will make your experience at Sewanee deeper and fuller.
+But most importantly, it will make your experience at Sewanee deeper and fuller.
 You can be a part of changing the world.

 Take the First Step

-To get started, talk to a professor about participating in a research project and explore this website.
-We present you opportunities to describe your skills and abilities and you can read what other students have done.
-If you are not sure about which professor's projects are the best fit for you, contact the office of the Director of Undergraduate Research.
+To get started, explore this website and then talk to a professor about participating in a research project.
+If you are not sure about which professor's projects are the best fit for you, you may browse this list of faculty publications or contact the Office of Undergraduate Research and Scholarship.